huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 ## Fall Back to other protocols

-If the establishment of the DNS over QUIC connection fails, clients SHOULD attempt to fall back to DNS over TLS, as specified in [@?RFC7858].
+If the establishment of the DNS over QUIC connection fails, clients SHOULD attempt to fall back to DNS over TLS and then potentially clear text, as specified in [@?RFC7858] and [@!I-D.ietf-dprive-dtls-and-tls-profiles], depending on their privacy profile.

 DNS clients SHOULD remember server IP addresses that don't support DNS over QUIC, including timeouts, connection refusals, and QUIC